gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 ### Custom Keyboards

-Both of those emulators share the same software keyboard mechanism.
+Both emulators share the same software keyboard mechanism.
 The keyboard maps are user-editable as JSON and compiled into a custom format.

 So I hacked together a custom keyboard for BasiliskII that gives me quick thumb access to tools and shortcuts in my most used apps: UltraPaint and artWORKS.
 With this I'm mostly relabelling the function keys, but I've also replaced some key codes to reposition keys for my own purposes.
 I'll go into exactly how I do it in another post.